John Curtin Prime Ministerial Library Program Statement

 Introduction and purpose

 The JCPML develops and manages a unique collection of scholarly resources focussing on the life and times of John Curtin.
-It provides modern facilities and services to support researchers and an outreach program providing enjoyable and educational experiences to enrich the life of the University campus and the community.
+It provides modern facilities and services to support researchers, as well as an outreach program, which provides enjoyable and educational experiences and enriches the life of the University campus and the community.

 The JCPML operates within the framework of the University and Library strategic plans.

 Overall management responsibility for the JCPML rests with the University Librarian who is the JCPML Director.
-The Manager, Research & Copyright, is responsible for the day to-day management of the JCPML and implementation of its programs.
+The Coordinator Library Special Collections is responsible for the day-to-day management of the JCPML and implementation of its programs.

 The JCPML is sustained by its research program and online resources.
 The research collection is the integral core resource for the JCPML and is at the heart of its programs.
 Through its programs the JCPML:

-- Preserves the collection and makes it accessible to researchers in the JCPML and online via the Electronic Research Archive (ERA) and federated search services such as the National Library of Australia’s Trove;
+- Preserves the collection and makes it accessible to researchers in the JCPML, via the Library’s Special Collections catalogue, and through federated search services such as the National Library of Australia’s Trove.

-- Publishes, predominantly in electronic format, research output and resources connected to the JCPML collection and programs (e.g. public lectures, educational resources, online versions of exhibitions, web resources);
+- Maintains a content rich website, providing access to research output and resources connected to the JCPML collection and programs (e.g. public lectures, educational resources, online versions of exhibitions, web resources).

 - Hosts meetings and activities connected with the JCPML collection.